amazon-archives/aws-database-migration-tools/Blogs/automation-framework/README.md

-# Automation Framework for AWS Database Migration Services
+# Automation Framework for AWS Database Migration Service

 This code allows you to create an automated framework to migrate relational databases.